 The current crop of domestic purpose vacuum sealers can be categorized into two types i.e. counter top and handheld sealers.
 Both types of sealers operate by sucking out the air from a plastic bag containing food items followed by a sealing technique that stops the air from getting into the bag.
-While handheld variants come at the price range of $15-$30, counter top models on the other hand start from $130 and go all the way up to $400 and more for high-end designs.
+While handheld variants come at the price range of $15-$30, countertop models, on the other hand, start at $130 and go all the way up to $400 and more for high-end designs.

 Fit For Emergencies?

 One of the main advantages of owning a vacuum food sealer is that you be better prepared for emergencies and therefore plan what food items will go into your disaster management kit.
 In this respect, handheld sealers will be better suited as a part of your outdoor kit and with a ready stock of vacuum friendly plastic bags, you can package food items as you buy them from nearby stores.

 However, the idea of an emergency kit is about amassing all essential items into one backpack so that you can survive on your own for more than a week or two.
 Sadly, a handheld vacuum sealer does not feature as an ‘absolutely essential’ when gadgets are concerned.
 Instead, if you owned a quality countertop sealer, then you could choose and create packages of food and other perishables that would stay relatively fresh for months if needed.